saytat/Notebooks/2016-01-18-project-ideas.md

 11. Can the app become time bound also?
 Creating anticipation??
 12. Allowing extension of the story.
 Extension of Lalka.
 Where Wlokuski talks to himself.
 Or Rzeki wtites a new diary entry that did not exist in the book.
 Extending the book.
 13. Historic Maps.
 Maybe add a mapp coluring (via third party) plugin.
+14. Can this app include google cardboard apps?

 User Interface: